James Wormley

-James Wormley (January 16, 1819 – October 18, 1884) was the owner and operator of the Wormley Hotel, which opened in Washington D.C. in 1869 which was preceded by his boarding houses on I St. beginning in 1855.
+James Wormley (January 16, 1819 – October 18, 1884) was the owner and operator of the Wormley Hotel, which opened in Washington, D.C., in 1869.
 He was reported in 1865 to have been at the bedside of Abraham Lincoln when he died, but that claim has been widely disputed.

 Wormley was born a free black citizen in 1819 in Washington.
 He and his siblings believed they were of Indian descent.
 Wormley started out driving a carriage for his father, Lynch Wormley (ca. 1780-1852), who owned a livery near the Willard Hotel.
 In this capacity he met many prominent men in the city and turned those connections into an opportunity to manage a club in the city.
 He gained a reputation as a fine steward and worked for some time as a steward on a Mississippi riverboat and then as steward for Reverdy Johnson.

+In 1855, he opened boarding houses on I Street in Washington.

-Wormley was instrumental, in 1871, in getting Congress to fund the city's first public elementary school for black students, the Sumner School, and chaired the committee that oversaw its construction.
+In 1871, Wormley was instrumenta in getting Congress to fund the city's first public elementary school for black students, the Sumner School, and chaired the committee that oversaw its construction.

-The Wormley Hotel was at on the southwest corner of 15th and H streets of the northwest quadrant of the city.
+The Wormley Hotel sat at the southwest corner of 15th and H streets of the northwest quadrant of the city.
 The hotel was the site of the Wormley Agreement, which resolved the disputed presidential election of 1876, contested between Rutherford B. Hayes and Samuel J. Tilden, and this resolution led to the end of the Reconstruction period in the South.

 Wormley died on October 18, 1884.
 He was interred at Columbian Harmony Cemetery in Washington, D.C.
-In the 1890s, following James Wormley's death, his son, James T. Wormley took over management of the hotel.
+In the 1890s, his son James T. Wormley took over management of the hotel.